Hooks, Skills & Subagents

 1. Parse / directives from the raw text.

-2. Run hooks in document order.
+2. Run hooks in document order, emitting hook_invoked for each.
 Apply any rewriteText; honour the first shortCircuit and return.

-3. Materialise skills (source: "user") — each becomes a synthetic user message persisted before the real one.
+3. Materialise skills (source: "user"), emitting skill_invoked for each — each becomes a synthetic user message persisted before the real one.

-4. Build the real user Message from the stripped text (including any @mentions, untouched) plus any non-text ContentParts the caller passed.
+4. Build the real user Message from the placeholder-substituted text (including any @mentions, untouched) plus any non-text ContentParts the caller passed.

 5. Hand the message to Agent.ask.
-Mentions surface through the agent loop via glove_invoke_subagent tool calls.
+Subagents surface through the agent loop via glove_invoke_subagent tool calls bracketed by subagent_invoked / subagent_completed events.

 The is_skill_injection flag